Create Free User Account – Sign in – Claim Organization Profile

 Networks are the largest practice organizations in the world.
 Law members provide $120 billion of legal services and accounting network members $60 billion of accounting services.
 Law network members have spent $3 billion creating relationships over 25 years.

-Leaders Lex Mundi GGI Global Alliance Ally Law World Services Group Meritas Multilaw
+Leaders GGI Global Alliance Lex Mundi World Services Group Meritas Multilaw Ally Law

 • Consultants